stirlab/nftables-set-manager/README.md

 Several plugins come with the pagkage:

  * resolv: Extracts IP elements for nameservers from ```/etc/resolv.conf```
- * dns: Gets the IP address(es) of a hostname
+ * dns: Gets the IP address(es) of a hostname (requires berserker_resolver package)
- * apt_list: Gets IP addresses for all Apt sources files
+ * apt_list: Gets IP addresses for all Apt sources files (requires berserker_resolver package)
+ * s3_ips: Gets IP addresses for AWS S3 regions

 ...and it's easy to write additional ones for your needs.